Why creating a Museum of Anthropocene Technology?

 Many books are written to try and explain things (objects, ideas, feelings, facts, …) and to understand something about their existence.
 At the Museum of Anthropocene Technology (note 1), we believe that a collection of things could be as effective as a book in achieving the goal of understanding things.

 According to Bruno Latour: “There is … a great interest in the way collections do collect, divulge, organize, in fact mix and remix things that were separated before.
-Having all the projects in the same room allows to make various connections.
+Having all the objects in the same room allows to make various connections.
 Here is what a collection allows us to do: Collecting elements allows people to collect their own thoughts” (Linke, 2015, p.
 174).

-In this paper we will try to develop these ideas, making use of the main text, notes (that must be read!), figures and their captions to try and escape the usual linear discourse.
+In this paper we will try to develop these ideas, making use of the main text, notes (that must be read!), figures and their captions to try and escape from the usual linear discourse.